lenderpanel

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-The figure that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive due diligence.
+The figure above a general guide to costs for extending a lease, but we are not able to provide the actual costs in the absence of comprehensive investigations.
 Do not use this information in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information before getting professional advice.
+There are no doubt additional concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first getting professional advice.

 Last updated